emuchnick/react-native-swipe-predictor/README.md

 cd ios && pod install
 ```

-2. **Important for M1/M2 Macs**: If you encounter architecture issues:
+2. **Important for M1/M2 Macs**: If you encounter architecture issues, try:

 ```bash
 cd ios && arch -x86_64 pod install
 ```

 3. Open your project in Xcode and ensure:
-   - Minimum iOS Deployment Target is 13.0 or higher
+   - Minimum iOS Deployment Target is 15.1 or higher
    - Build Settings → Enable Bitcode is set to "No"

 #### Android Setup